A Travel Price Comparison for Families, Couples, and Backpackers Copenhagen vs. San Diego for Food, Nightlife, Families, and Couples

 Five days in Copenhagen or San Diego?

-You'll find nightlife and food around the happy city of Copenhagen.
+You'll find nightlife and food around the friendly city of Copenhagen.
 The length of your ideal trip is an individual decision.
 If you have five days, this city makes for a great vacation.
 Exploring the old town is a popular activity.
 Five days should give you a good understanding of everything this city has to offer.

 San Diego, a popular coastal city, is full of activities for travelers.
 This is a popular place to visit for five days.
 Hiking can easily take up a good amount of your time here, too.
 In five days, you should have a good grasp of this coastal city.
 Your budget might influence how long you stay.